rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Ultimately, we want to convert the `String` the program reads as input into a real number type so we can compare it numerically to the secret number.
-We can do that by adding the following two lines to the `main` function body:
+We can do that by adding another line to the `main` function body:

 <span class="filename">Filename: src/main.rs</span>